hfcs/aaatimer/README.md

 steel plate.
 * Random 1 to 4 seconds delay of start signal after timer trigger.
   * Required by [IPSC rule 8.3.3](https://www.ipsc.org/pdf/RulesAir.pdf).
+* Action camera supporting SJCAM API over Wifi(tested on SJ4000 Wifi), starting recording at start signal.
+  * With one caveat: Timer can hang when action camera is unplug right before camera API call dispatch.
+For ESP8266 implementation, `AsyncPrinter::connect()` never returns under said circumstances.
+Future hardware(backed by RTOS) or network library may be able to resolve such situation.

 ## Hardware
 * NodeMCU V1.0.